mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

     -m  # Optional: set the run to batch/multi-sample mode.
 This requries a TSV file describing all the input files.
 ```

-##### Memory requirements
+##### A note about memory requirements

-In some cases, such as when running the workflow on the Garvan HPC, the requested memory will be multiplied by the requested number of cores.
-In other cases, such as when running on GCP, the requested memory will be the total memory allocated to a job.
-To ensure the proper amount of memory is being requested in each case, set the "mem_per_core" parameter in the input JSON file, i.e. for the local HPC, set "mem_per_core" to true, and for GCP set it to false.
+When running the workflow on the Garvan HPC, the requested memory will be multiplied by the requested number of cores.
+However, when running on GCP, Terra, or DNAnexus, the requested memory will be the total memory allocated to a job.
+To ensure the proper amount of memory is being requested in each case, set the "mem_per_core" parameter in the input JSON file, i.e. for the local HPC, set "mem_per_core" to true, and for GCP/Terra/DNAnexus, set it to false.

 ##### Prerequisite files